Smartsheet Control Center FAQ

 Part 1: From Smartsheet

-- Locate the Admin workspace for your Control Center configuration—you’ll know you’re in the right place if you see the SCC Config file folder in the workspace.
+- Locate the Admin workspace for your Control Center configuration—you’ll know you’re in the right place if you see the Control Center Config file folder in the workspace.

 - Open the folder for the project type for which you want to add a new template (for example, in the image above, to add a new template to the Audit and Compliance project type, you’d start from the Audit and Compliance folder)